domapic/dht-sensor-domapic-module/README.md

-# dht-sensor-domapic-module
+# DHT Sensor Domapic Module

-Domapic module for controlling a dht sensor in a Raspberry Pi
+> Domapic module for controlling a dht sensor in a Raspberry Pi